bustoutsolutions/siesta/README.md

 <small>1.
 Disclaimer: table compiled by Siesta’s non-omniscient author.
 Corrections / additions?
 Please [submit a PR](https://github.com/bustoutsolutions/siesta/edit/master/README%2Emd#L280).</small>
 <br>
 <small>2.
-“Trivial” means lines of code containing only whitespace, comments, and/or braces.</small>
+“Trivial” means lines containing only whitespace, comments, and/or braces.</small>

 Despite this capabilities list, Siesta is a relatively small codebase — almost exactly the same size as Alamofire, and 5.5x smaller than RestKit.